SUNY Brockport offers many opportunities for students who are interested in developing their leadership skills.

 Why do Undergraduate Research?

 Engaging in undergraduate research will help you acquire critical skills in communication, independent thinking, creativity and problem solving.
-Besides, you’ll be engaging in the College’s mission of scientific discovery, scholarly activity, and artistic creation.
+Besides, you’ll be engaging in the University’s mission of scientific discovery, scholarly activity, and artistic creation.
 The research work will help you to acquire knowledge in your academic field that is not covered in class.
 Personally, research will help you clarify your academic and career interests and goals and enhance your professional and academic credentials.
 Finally, you will develop a one-on-one mentoring relationship with a faculty member that will earn you a great recommendation letter in your applications to graduate or professional programs.
 The Biology department provides our students with ample opportunities to achieve all these.

 Choosing a Research Project

 Many students who have not done research before are unsure how to find an advisor and choose a research project that best fit their interests.
 Think about what interests you.
 It is likely that you have a few topics that truly catch your attention.
 Use the local media, library and web to seek additional information.
 Then visit the Faculty Research page and see what kinds of research are being carried out in the Biology department.
 Browse the brief descriptions of each faculty member’s work.
 Once you have identified several faculty members whose work interests you, visit their individual homepage to read up more about what they do.
 Contact them by email or phone and explain you are interested in working with them.

 The Brockport Foundation Summer Undergraduate Research Program

 The Summer Undergraduate Research Program (SURP) here at SUNY Brockport is an opportunity for students to fully engage in a hands-on educational experience of scholarship, research, and creative activity with a faculty mentor.